pgagnidze/recorder-demo/PRESENTATION.md

 ---

+## DevTools Recorder Benefits

-## Simplifying Test Creation with DevTools Recorder
+- Simplifying Test Creation with DevTools Recorder: Streamline steps, efficiently handle assertions, and select elements effectively.

-1. **Streamlined Step Addition**: No need for extensive scripting
-2. **Efficient Assertion Handling**: Quick introduction and validation
-3. **Effective Element Selection**: Identifies stable selectors

----

-## Enhancing Debugging with DevTools Recorder
+- Enhancing Debugging with DevTools Recorder: Execute step-by-step, inspect with breakpoints, and simulate varied network conditions.

-1. **Step-by-Step Execution**: Understand each action's outcome
-2. **Breakpoint Inspection**: Valuable for inspecting actions
-3. **Network Condition Simulation**: Understand varied scenario behaviors

----

-## Integration & Extensibility

-1. **Easy Pipeline Integration**: Seamless integration into CI/CD
-2. **Reproducible Test Results**: Easier with Chrome Recorder
-3. **Adaptable Tool Design**: Convert recordings to tests for Cypress, Puppeteer, etc.
+- Integration & Extensibility: Integrate effortlessly into CI/CD and adapt recordings for tools like Cypress and Puppeteer.

 ---